YingZhou001/POPdemog/doc/popdemog-tutorial.md

-as input to population genetic simulator programs, such as ms and msa [1], msHot [2], MaCS [3], and Cosi [4]. msprime's simulation script[5] is also be supported by this package since it can be translated into ms-compitable commands.
+as input to population genetic simulator programs, such as ms and msa [1], msHot [2], MaCS [3], and Cosi [4]. msprime's simulation script[5] is also be supported by this package since it can be translated into ms-compatible commands.
 We plan to support additional simulators in the future.
 Please check the [support list](#supported-simulators) for update.

 The POPdemog package provides three easy-to-use functions: *PlotMS()*, *PlotMMig()*, and *PlotMig()*.  *PlotMS()* is the main function.
-It converts the demographic information from simulation scripit or simulation parameter file into a plot of the tree structure of population evolution history and the arrows of migrations between lineages.
+It converts the demographic information from simulation script or simulation parameter file into a plot of the tree structure of population evolution history and the arrows of migrations between lineages.
 The *PlotMMig()* and *PlotMig()* functions are designed to